Group Visit Information

 The museum and planetarium are both included in admission.
 There are no further discounts.

-- Discount applies to groups of eight or more guests.
+- Group discount applies to groups of eight or more guests with advance reservations only.

 - The group rate is $5 per person, with one adult per eight children admitted free; see Chaperones below.